javgames/javgames/README.md

 - 👋 Hi, I’m @javgames
 - 👀 I’m interested in game developing \ MC Modding
-- 🌱 I’m currently learning Godot and Modding
+- 🌱 I’m currently learning Godot and MC-Forge
 - 👊 I’m looking to collaborate on a game or MC Modpack
 - 📫 How to reach me: you can reach me on my linktree. https://linktr.ee/javartz
 - 😄 Pronouns: he/him